DavidPHH/Drink-Macro-Creator/README.md

 ## Simple light weight addon, no config required.
 Just does what it says.
-Made for shadowlands, won't work in classic.
+Made for retail, won't work in classic.
 If anyone wants to make it work with classic feel free to open a pull request.

  ## Q/A: